asc3t1c/YouTubeOops/README.md

 ## 📌 Getting Started

 1. **Receive Your License Key**
-   After purchase, you will receive a unique license key directly from the developer.
+   After purchase, you will receive a unique license key and user directly from the developer.

 2. **Install YouTubeOops**
-   Download the software after purchasing it from the developer, then run the installer, using the key you received after purchase.
+   Download the software after purchasing it from the developer, then run the installer, using the key and username you received after purchase.

    Example:
 ```